Isle of Man Volunteers: World War I

 In October 1915, the 1st Manx (S) Company transferred to the 3rd (Reserve) Battalion, Cheshire Regiment at Birkenhead.
 This was a Special Reserve (formerly Militia) unit, whose role was to provide reinforcement drafts to the regiment's two Regular battalions.
 The company was sent to join 2nd Bn Cheshires, which was serving at Salonika.
-The company joined as A Company on 12 January 1916.Cheshires at Long, Long Trail.
+The company joined as A Company on 12 January 1916.

 2nd Cheshires was part of 84th Brigade in 28th Division, stationed in the Struma Valley.
-On 2 October 1916 84th Bde occupied Mazirko and on 31 October 2nd Cheshires held the village of Ormanli while 83rd Brigade used it as a jumping-off point to capture Bairakli Jum'a.28th Division at Long, Long Trail.
+On 2 October 1916 84th Bde occupied Mazirko and on 31 October 2nd Cheshires held the village of Ormanli while 83rd Brigade used it as a jumping-off point to capture Bairakli Jum'a.
 Although conditions were harsh and sickness prevalent, the Salonika front was relatively passive for long periods.
 It was not until the following May that 28th Division took 'Ferdie' and 'Essex' Trenches near Bairakli Jum'a, and 16 October 1917 when it completed the capture of Bairakli and Kumli.
 The climax came at the Battle of Doiran (18–19 September 1918), when the 2nd Cheshires attacked Dervishli, getting ahead of the Greek Crete Division alongside and having to be pulled back at the end of the first day.
 Although the attack at Doiran did not achieve a breakthrough, the Bulgarian Army was beaten all along the front, and by 21 September was streaming away up the Vardar and Strumica Valleys.
 28th Division took part in the pursuit up to the Strumica Valley.

 Bulgaria concluded an Armistice with the Allies on 30 September.
 This was followed on 30 October by the Armistice of Mudros with the Ottoman Empire, under the terms of which 28th Division was sent by sea to occupy the Dardanelles forts.
 It disembarked on 12 November and 84th Bde moved to the Gallipoli–Bulair area.
 In March 1919 it moved to the Haidar Pasha area of Constantinople.
 A year later 2nd Cheshires was still in Turkey as part of the occupation forces, but by then the wartime personnel had been demobilised.

 A second service company was formed on 27 November 1915 at Bidston Camp near Birkenhead.
 It was later broken up to supply drafts for France.

 All three companies were disbanded on 3 March 1920.